Deforestation by continent: United Kingdom

 Nearly all forests in the UK have been turned into pasture over the centuries.
+As of 2021, 13.2% (3.2 million ha) of the UK is woodland which is an increase from 12% in 1998.
+However, much of the increased cover is non-native trees.
 A bucolic, rolling landscape has replaced the idea of true forests in the minds of most Britons.